Graduate – Advanced Nursing Practice and Education (ANPE) (MSN, Post Master’s, DNP) Student Handbook

 Please Note:

 The Doctor of Nursing Practice (DNP) degree is a practice-focused terminal degree earned by specialists in advanced nursing practice.
-The DNP focuses on developing nursing expects in translating and applying research findings in clinical practice.
-Graduates of the DNP program are prepared as nurse leaders in interprofessional health care teams and work to improve systems of care, patient outcomes, quality and safety.
-The DNP Nurse Anesthesia program is offered face-to-face, while the other specialty areas (AGPCNP, FNP, Post-Master’s APRN and Leadership) are offered in a hybrid model with limited campus requirements.
+The DNP focuses on developing nursing and expects experts to translate and apply research findings in clinical practice.
+Graduates of the DNP program are prepared as nurse leaders in interprofessional healthcare teams and work to improve systems of care, patient outcomes, quality, and safety.
+The DNP Nurse Anesthesia program is offered face-to-face, while the other specialty areas (AGPCNP, FNP, Post-Master’s APRN, and Leadership) are offered in a hybrid model with limited campus requirements.
 All clinical placement rotations are completed in North Carolina.
-Three pathways exist to enter the DNP program at the ECU College of Nursing: the post-master’s DNP, the BSN to DNP and the post-doctoral certificate.
+Three pathways exist to enter the DNP program at the ECU College of Nursing: the post-master’s DNP, the BSN to DNP, and the post-doctoral certificate.

-The purpose of the DNP is to prepare nurses for advanced nursing practice roles and as clinical scholars skilled in the translation of research and other evidence into clinical practice, measurement of patient outcomes, and transformation of health care systems to ensure quality and safety.
-Graduated will be leaders in policy advocacy and setting national agendas.
+The purpose of the DNP is to prepare nurses for roles in advanced nursing practice and as clinical scholars skilled in the translation of research and other evidence into clinical practice, measurement of patient outcomes, and transformation of health care systems to ensure quality and safety.
+Graduates will be leaders in policy, advocacy, and setting national agendas.

-The emphasis of the DNP is to prepare advanced practice nurse leaders in interprofessional health care teams and work to improve systems of care, patient outcomes, quality and safety.
-The location and mission of the College as well as the expertise of the faculty provide a unique opportunity for the discovery of knowledge related to nursing and health issues in rural underserved areas.
-The faculty is committed to individualized, intra-professional and interprofessional education based on the student’s interests and career goals.
+The emphasis of the DNP is to prepare nurse leaders for work in intraprofessional and interprofessional health care teams and work to improve systems of care, patient and population health outcomes, quality, and safety.
+The location and mission of the College, as well as the expertise of the faculty, provide a unique opportunity for the discovery of knowledge related to nursing and health issues in rural underserved areas.
+The faculty is committed to individualized, intraprofessional and interprofessional education based on the student’s interests and career goals.

 Post-Master’s DNP NP Students